 Over the last 25 years many scholars have questioned the existence of the kingdom of David and Solomon, which was supposed to have existed in the 10th century BCE.
 This was based to a large extent on the lack of evidence of royal construction at the heart of the region in which the kingdom supposedly existed.
 As a result, it was assumed that the rulers at the time were just local chiefs who ruled only over Jerusalem and its immediate surroundings.

-Now researchers from Bar-Ilan University in Israel have uncovered new evidence that supports the existence of Israel’s united monarchy and indicate that the Kingdom extended beyond Jerusalem’s vicinity.
+Now researchers from Bar-Ilan University in Israel have uncovered new evidence that supports the existence of Israel’s united monarchy and indicates that the Kingdom extended beyond Jerusalem’s vicinity.
 The findings were recently published by Prof. Avraham Faust and Dr. Yair Sapir in the journal Radiocarbon.

-Over the past decade Prof. Avi Faust, of the Martin (Szusz) Department of Land of Israel Studies and Archaeology at Bar-Ilan University, excavated a large residence of the type, known as a “four-room house,” which was destroyed in massive conflagration in the 8th century BCE, during one of the Assyrian campaigns.
+Over the past decade Prof. Avi Faust, of the Martin (Szusz) Department of Land of Israel Studies and Archaeology at Bar-Ilan University, excavated a large residence of the type, known as a “four-room house,” which was destroyed in a massive conflagration in the 8th century BCE, during one of the Assyrian campaigns.
 The residence is located at Tel ‘Eton in the Shephelah (20 km. southeast of the city of Qiryat Gat).
 This large building had at least two stories and its ground floor extended over some 225 sq. m.
 Large, high quality ashlar stones were placed in the building’s corners and entrances.
 The structure was built on the highest part of the mound, on top of deep foundations, using high quality building materials and according to a meticulous plan.
 Hundreds of vessels and additional finds were discovered within the conflagration.
 “Surprisingly, radiocarbon dates from within the floor make-up and from within a foundation deposit that was placed below the floor indicate that the building had already been erected in the 10th century BCE, between the late 11th century and the third quarter of the 10th century BCE.
 This date is in line with other finds related to the construction, like the foundation deposit itself,” says Prof. Faust.
 Faust and Sapir say that construction of such a large residence on the top of the mound, visible from a great distance, along with the significant growth of the size of the city at the same time, was an important event in the history of Tel ‘Eton.

 But who initiated the change?
 The researchers say that the evidence hints at the identity of the builders.
 The mere fact that the residence was built as a classical four-room house, a style that was very dominant in Israelite sites and missing or rare at Canaanite and Philistine sites, seems to send a clear message regarding the identity of the builders – the emerging Israelite polity in the highlands.